nazmulb/drone.io/README.md

 ### Step 5 - Use Drone Plugins:

 To setup all the steps for CI/CD pipeline we need to use different <a href="https://docs.drone.io/plugins/overview/">plugins of drone</a>.
-See a partial list of plugins at the Plugin Marketplace or <a href="https://docs.drone.io/plugins/examples/bash/">create your own</a>.
+See a partial list of plugins at the <a href="http://plugins.drone.io/">Plugin Marketplace</a> or <a href="https://docs.drone.io/plugins/examples/bash/">create your own</a>.

 build.sh
 ```sh